piotrokrutniak/RentalApp.Api/README.md

 - dotnet ef database update -c IdentityDbContext --project WebApi

 Alternatively, you can switch the UseInMemoryDatabase flag in appsettings.json and use the in-memory database.

+Swagger is available at ../swagger/index.html endpoint.

+### API Capabilities

+API is capable of all CRUD operations on Location, Vehicle, and Reservation models.
+All entities are validated using Abstract Validator before any DB operations, besides that there is also business validation.

+Vehicles must have a unique VIN number, reservations can't overlap for a specific vehicle, etc. Most of these checks are available as an API method.

+The authentication and authorization implementation is in place but it's not being used on any method due to how simple the front-end currently is.

 ### Default Roles & Credentials
 As soon you build and run your application, default users and roles get added to the database.